Everything You Ever Wanted to Know About Therapy

 The answer is usually yes.
 There is a lot of research that suggests that therapy can be effective for many of the challenges that may be considered "mental illness".
 In many cases therapy is more effective than medications for treating mental illness, and in other cases it may be helpful in combination with prescribed medications.
 However, when someone is having an acute mental health crisis they may require other types of assistance and stabilization before starting therapy.

-For more information on "mental illness" and why I keep putting "mental illness" in quotation marks, see my article "How do I know if I have a mental illness?"
+For more information on "mental illness" and why we keep putting "mental illness" in quotation marks, see our article "How do I know if I have a mental illness?"

 Can therapists prescribe medication?